deepanimators/Web-Browser-UI/README.md

 **Persistent Browser Sessions:** You can choose to keep the browser window open between AI tasks, allowing you to see the complete history and state of AI interactions.

-<video src="https://github.com/user-attachments/assets/56bc7080-f2e3-4367-af22-6bf2245ff6cb" controls="controls">Your browser does not support playing this video!</video>

 ## Installation Options

 ### Option 1: Local Installation

-Read the [quickstart guide](https://docs.browser-use.com/quickstart#prepare-the-environment) or follow the steps below to get started.
+Read and follow the steps below to get started.

 > Python 3.11 or higher is required.